 Back Flow Assembly Testing

-There are four types of backflow assemblies: Double Check Valve Assembly, Reduced Pressure Backflow Assembly (RP Backflow), and Pressure Vacuum Breaker.
-The most common assembly in Wenatchee and East Wenatchee is a double-check valve, followed by an RP Backflow.
-They are found on domestic sprinkler systems and fire protection systems.
-Backflow assemblies also need to be installed and tested on anything that has been permanently installed to a domestic water source (pop machines, ice makers, industrial cleaning supplies, and anti-freeze liquid, to name a few locations).
+There are three main types of backflow assemblies: Double Check Valve Assembly (DCVA), Reduced Pressure Backflow Assembly (RP Backflow), and Pressure Vacuum Breaker (PVB).
+In Wenatchee and East Wenatchee, the most common type is the Double Check Valve Assembly, followed by the RP Backflow.
+These assemblies are commonly found on domestic sprinkler systems and fire protection systems.

 FAQ-